graasp/docs/docs/developer/architecture/devops.md

 :::caution Coming soon !

-Current infrastructure wsa built by hand using a combination of AWS Console UI and AWS CLI.
+Current infrastructure was built by hand using a combination of AWS Console UI and AWS CLI.
 The transition to a fully managed infrastructure as code is in progress.
 This will allow us to migrate to different data-centers and keep track of changes made to the infra.